Self-Publishing vs. Traditional Publishing: Which is a Better Choice for you?

 Do you have a book idea roaming around in your head?
 Or perhaps you’ve just finished your manuscript, and you want to know the next steps to take?
-You mostly have three options ahead of you; shop it out to literary agents, submit to publishers accepting unsolicited manuscripts (without an agent), or self-publish.
+You mostly have three options ahead of you; ship it out to literary agents, submit to publishers accepting unsolicited manuscripts (without an agent), or self-publish.
 All of these are viable options for any author.

 When you are ready with a book and ready to get it for the world to read, there is still confusion regarding which route to choose for publication.
 You are still not sure whether to self-publish your book or go with traditional publication.
 You needn’t worry.
 Self-publishing vs. traditional publishing is a continuing debate among everyone in the publishing industry.

 The article will try to shed light on both and the pros and cons of self-publishing vs. traditional publishing.
 Before we dive into it, let us look at both these routes of publishing to have clarity.

 Self-publishing a book means paying a self- publishing house a certain sum of money to publish your book.
 The money paid usually includes the creation, marketing, and distribution of your book.